 - The eMBMS service information (i.e, USD) is exchanged over the GC1 interface.
 Exchanging USD over GC1 requires the GCSE AS to fetch the USD from the BM-SC over the GC2 interface.

 Editor's Note: It is FFS whether an additional method of providing the USD will also be supported in Rel-12, i.e. the method of sending (broadcasting) the USD over eMBMS.

+Normative solution to be specified is based on the proposals defined in sub-clause “Common Approach” under sub-clause 7.1 and 7.2.

 8.2 Priority and Pre-emption on Group Communication